Performance & Instrumental Music

 - String ensemble

-- Primary, Middle and Senior School Chapel Bands
+- Junior, Middle and Senior School Chapel Bands

 - Various brass and woodwind ensemble

-- Primary, Middle and Senior School Chapel Bands, choirs and vocal groups
+- Junior, Middle and Senior School Chapel Bands, choirs and vocal groups

 The success of the College Music program was highlighted with the invitation for the College Wind Symphony to perform in the Pacific Basin Music Festival in March, 2013.
 Held in Hawaii for the past 30 years, our students joined with other young musicians from around the world for this exciting event.
 The NCC Wind Symphony won a Silver Award.
 In 2016, the Wind Symphony was invited to perform in the festival in New Zealand.
 Other regular public performances include the Noosa Jazz Festival, school concerts and productions and strong representation in Queensland Conservatorium’s State Honours Ensemble Programs.